 Midwives College of Utah (MCU) will accurately and regularly communicate with prospective and current students regarding whether the completion of the Bachelor of Science in Midwifery degree meets the educational requirements for licensure in the state where the student is located.
 Prospective students seeking application information are directed to MCU's State Licensure Requirements.
-Fees

-Upon acceptance, applicants must indicate in their acceptance letter that they have been informed that while MCU is committed to providing accurate information, states, districts, and territories may change policies, legislation, and laws at any time.
-MCU encourages students to do their own due diligence to determine and stay abreast of licensing information in the state, district, or territory they plan to practice in upon graduation.
+Fees Upon acceptance, applicants must indicate in their acceptance letter that they have been informed that while MCU is committed to providing accurate information, states, districts, and territories may change policies, legislation, and laws at any time.
+MCU encourages students to do their own due diligence to determine and stay abreast of licensing information in the state, district, or territory they plan to

 Direct disclosure will be provided via email notification to students who reside in or move to a state or territory that we have determined graduation from the BSM program does not meet the requirements for licensure, licensure does not exist, or where we cannot make a determination.
-Direct disclosure will be provided to https://www.midwifery.edu/about-mcu-2/professional-licensure-disclosure/
+Direct disclosure will be provided to